 You might not believe it, but I’ve been to Jay Leno’s garage.
 It’s beautiful, classic cars as far as the eye can see.

 One of the biggest problems that Mr. Leno and his motorhead cohorts face is needing a discontinued part.
-So how do you fix a car when you can’t order the part?
+It’s a problem faced by many mechanics, and is not just confined to the automotive industry.
+Aircraft, industrial machinery, agricultural equipment, appliances and more can outlive their expected lifetimes, making parts hard to find.
+So how do you fix a machine when you can’t order the part?

 The answer is reverse engineering, the action of recreating an existing design to replicate or replace parts that are impossible, or hard, to obtain any other way.
 It is generally used to fix legacy equipment or help engineers create designs to support third-party products.

 The basic process is to replicate the part digitally — typically in computer-aided design (CAD) software.
 The digital geometry is created by hand or using scan-to-CAD technology.
 Once the geometry is recreated, the engineer can build the part using traditional or additive manufacturing methods.